MahmoudElkarargy/iWall/README.md

 ## Likes List Screen
 - User can see all of his likes by tapping on the user icon.
 - All liked images are stored in Firebase Storage.
 So, whenever a user login in any device anywhere he will found all his data saved and secured.
-- Also, By tapping the like button agian the image will be unlicked and will be removed from Firebase Storage.
+- Also, By tapping the like button again the image will be un-licked and will be removed from Firebase Storage.
 <p align="center">
   <img src="images/listLikes.png">
 </p>